 This was the Kindle case I bought immediately, mainly because it doesn't look like a Kindle case.
 It looks like a journal or old book, which is much more my speed.
 It's satisfying to hold and use (the magnet in the edge keeps the cover secure and turns the Kindle on and off) and it comes in multiple colors if red isn't your thing.

 A padded, lightweight case is also a good option, complete with elastics on each corner to hold your Kindle in place.
 It's durable and easy to hold with one hand, as the case cover flips over and folds behind it.

-You could just use a ziplock bag or one of those cheap plastic cases to keep your Kindle waterproof, but why not just get a waterproof case?
+If you don't have the new Paperwhite (which is waterproof), you could just use a ziplock bag or one of those cheap plastic cases to keep your Kindle waterproof, but why not just get a waterproof case?
 If you plan to travel in the wet weather, or you're an avid bath-reader, a waterproof case is a worthwhile investment.